dlab-berkeley/MachineLearningWG/README.md

 We are always looking for student/staff/faculty presenters.
 Please contact the D-Lab if you are interested!

+If you are interested in decision trees, random forests, penalized regression, and boosting, please see the Fall 2016 repo located [here](https://github.com/dlab-berkeley/MachineLearningWG/tree/master/MLWG_Fall2016)

 More information on the [D-Lab website](http://dlab.berkeley.edu/working-groups/machine-learning-working-group)

 ## Resources